-One night after dinner, Mom had just filled the kitchen sink with warm, soapy water, Dad stood ready with a clean dish towel to dry and put away the dishes, and I had started to clear the dishes from the table when a shadow passed in front of the light fixture above the table.
-I looked up and to my horror saw a flying cockroach.
+One night after dinner, mom had just filled the kitchen sink with warm, soapy water, dad stood ready with a clean dish towel to dry and put away the dishes, and I had cleared some dishes from the table when a shadow passed in front of the light fixture above the table.

-Now, I was afraid of flying cockroaches.
 I had heard a rumor of a flying cockroach getting tangled in a girl’s hair just long enough to lay eggs.
-Several days later the girl awoke screaming as tiny cockroaches crawled from her head onto her face and into her ears.
-Even though Mom had told me it was nonsense, when you’re 10 ( as I was at the time) it seemed possible—every horror story did.
+Several days later, the girl awoke screaming as tiny cockroaches crawled from her head onto her face and into her ears.
+Even though mom dismissed it, at 10 years old, every horror story seemed possible.
 As long as the story had familiar elements sprinkled through it, to my mind, it anchored it firmly in reality.
-No matter that the familiar was conjoined with the ridiculous.

 So, I screamed.

-“Oh my God!
+“Oh, my God!
 A flying cockroach!”

-I immediately grabbed the dish towel from Dad’s hands and threw it over my head.
-Dad grabbed the House Beautiful magazine where Mom had left it on the counter and rolled it into a tube, an instant cockroach-killing weapon.
+Dad grabbed the House Beautiful magazine where mom had left it on the counter and rolled it into a tube, an instant cockroach-killing weapon.

 He went chasing around the dining room in pursuit of that flying cockroach, which kept being drawn toward the light above the table.

-Mom directed the chase by shouting, “There it goes!
-It’s over here now!
+Mom directed the chase by saying, “It’s over here now!
 It’s by the lamp!
-Oh no!
+Oh, no!
 It’s above the table!”

-Then Dad decided on a sneak attack.
-He climbed on a dining room chair and tried to reach the cockroach with the rolled up magazine, but the house had high ceilings.
-So, he quickly changed his tactic and climbed on the table.
+He climbed on a dining room chair and tried to reach the cockroach with the rolled-up magazine, but the house had high ceilings.
+So, he changed his tactic and climbed on the table.

-Of course, those jokes usually started with—I once knew this fellow… and ended with Dad laughing as loudly as everyone else.
+Of course, those jokes usually started with—I once knew this fellow… and ended with dad laughing as loudly as everyone else.

 Author’s Note